trpc-group/trpc-cpp/docs/en/trpc_protocol_service.md

 In addition, there are a few other points to note:

 - The `syntax` is recommended to be set as `proto3`. tRPC is default based on proto3, but it also supports proto2.
 - The recommended format for the `package` content is `trpc.{app}.{server}`, where `app` is your application name and `server` is your service process name.
-The scaffolding generation tool will parse ProtoBuf the `app` and `server` from the ProtoBuf file to generate the project.
+The scaffolding generation tool will parse Protobuf the `app` and `server` from the Protobuf file to generate the project.
 It is suggested to define your own `app` and `server` names for the `helloworld.proto` file to facilitate service deployment.
 - When defining `rpc` methods, a `server` (service process) can have multiple services (grouping of `rpc` logic).
 Typically, there is one `service` per `server`, and a `service` can have multiple `rpc` calls.
-- When writing ProtoBuf, it is necessary to adhere to [the official Google specification](https://protobuf.dev/programming-guides/style/).
+- When writing Protobuf, it is necessary to adhere to [the official Google specification](https://protobuf.dev/programming-guides/style/).

-The above defines a standard ProtoBuf IDL file.
+The above defines a standard Protobuf IDL file.
 Next, we will build the project code.

-## Build the project code based on the ProtoBuf IDL file
+## Build the project code based on the Protobuf IDL file

 If the user has already built the project, this section can be skipped, and you can proceed to the next section.
-To facilitate project building, the framework provides a script for quickly building projects based on ProtoBuf IDL files: [create_trpc_server.sh](../../create_trpc_server.sh).
+To facilitate project building, the framework provides a script for quickly building projects based on Protobuf IDL files: [create_trpc_server.sh](../../create_trpc_server.sh).
 The usage of this script can be found in the README.
 To build the project using the script, execute the following command:

 ```sh
 ./create_trpc_server.sh ./ ./helloworld.proto